 Second, if you want to grow your website traffic, you will need a paid hosting service, as your free service provider will not provide extra space and bandwidth causing you to lose out on traffic and sales.

-Hence a good web hosting service is very important.
+Hence, a good web hosting service is very important.
 But what does web hosting really mean?
-Your website files and all related information and data are stored in your web host server or computers.
+Your website files and all related information and data are stored on your web host’s server or computers.

-This is because your website should be available 24/7 and should be able to accommodate any amount of traffic.
-When choosing your web hosting service you need to ensure they have everything you need.
+This is because your indie author website should be available 24/7 and should be able to accommodate any amount of traffic.
+When choosing your web hosting service, you need to ensure they have everything you need.

-But aside from all the bells and whistles, I have found that the most important thing in a stellar web hosting service is excellent customer support.
-This is one reason why I would choose a web hosting service again and again, even if they were more expensive than other hosting providers.
+Aside from all the bells and whistles, I’ve discovered that the most important aspect of a great web hosting service is excellent customer service.
+This is one reason why I would choose a web hosting service again and again, even if it’s more expensive than other hosting providers.